philipc2/cdds-at-uiuc.github.io/_events/midwest_climate_workshop.md

 ---
-title: “Midwest Climate Workshop”
+title: Midwest Climate Workshop
 date: 2022-10-7T15:14:54+10:00
-weight: 1
+weight: 4
 ---

 Magnets, how do they work?
 Not sure about this one.